nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Orphan Block
-An orphan block is a valid block that is not included in main fork due to, for example, a lag within the network itself.
-There can be two miners who solve for a block simultaneously in NC-Max.
-They are non-main-chain blocks, also known as stale block.
+An orphan block is a valid block that is not included in the main fork due to, for example, a lag within the network itself.
+There can be two miners who solve a block simultaneously in NC-Max.
+They are non-main-chain blocks, also known as stale blocks.

-On Nervos, orphan blocks are better described as Uncles.
+In Nervos, orphan blocks are better described as Uncles.

 #### Synonyms
 - [Orphan](#orphan)